 If you do not want your browser to accept cookies, you can turn off the cookie acceptance option in your browser settings.
 For further information about how to turn off cookie acceptance please refer to your browser’s “Help” function.

 Please note that disabling cookie support may prevent our website properties from functioning properly.
-You may not be able to fully use all of its features and services.
+You may not be able to fully use all of features and services.